Controlling What You Share: Assessing Language Model Adherence to Privacy Preferences: Experimental Setup

 In addition, we report the performance of Microsoft Presidio, a popular PII tool.
 We pseudoanonymise the queries before passing them to $M_{E}$, and de-anonymise the responses using mappings from the placeholder tags to the original entities in the query.

 \paragraph{Metrics} To assess answer quality, we perform pairwise quality evaluations comparing the final response generated by our pipeline with the output of $M_{E}$ for the original query.
 To mitigate the positional bias known to affect LLM-based judges~\citep{DBLP:conf/acl/WangLCCZLCKLLS24}, we conduct two evaluation rounds with the response order reversed.
 In cases where the evaluations give inconsistent preferences (e.g., the evaluator prefers the first response in both rounds), the outcome is recorded as a draw.

-We report the success rate, defined as the proportion of queries in which the response of our pipeline either \textbf{outperforms or ties} with that of $M_{E}$.
-A tie is considered a success since the default would be to send the original query to $M_{E}$; matching its output shows that our privacy-preserving pipeline retains utility.
+We define the success of an individual query as a binary variable that equals 1 if the pipeline’s response~$a_p$ is judged to be at least as good as the external model’s response $a_e$ (denoted $a_p \succeq_J a_e$) and~0 otherwise.
+A tie is considered a success, since the default behaviour would be to forward the original query to $M_{E}$; matching its output shows that our privacy-preserving pipeline retains utility.
+We report the average success on the dataset.
 We use GPT-4o-mini as the judge.
 We additionally measure the absolute quality of the answers in the same experimental setup (see Appendix~\ref{absolute_eval_text}).

 To assess the leakage of private information, we examine each element of private information annotated in the original query.
 For each item, we employ an LLM-based evaluator to assess whether it is implicitly or explicitly embedded in the modified query submitted to $M_{E}$.
 We distinguish between two categories of information: (i) private data explicitly marked as protected by the user via the privacy profile, and (ii) private data explicitly authorised for use.
 Based on this distinction, we define two metrics: $\text{Leak}_{\text{PRO}}$ and $\text{Leak}_{\text{AUT}}$, representing the average leakage rates for protected and authorised entities, respectively.